DataScienceProfile1/GetCleanData/CodeBook.md

 ## Data Method

--Imported data from 8 files in raw dataset to get observations, variable names, subject ID's and descriptive names for activities.
+- Imported data from 8 files in raw dataset to get observations, variable names, subject ID's and descriptive names for activities.
--Used a number of gsub commands to fix the variable names (in features.txt) to satisfy tidy data principles -Merged this data to create one table each for the 'train' and 'test' groups.
+- Used a number of gsub commands to fix the variable names (in features.txt) to satisfy tidy data principles
+- Merged this data to create one table each for the 'train' and 'test' groups.
--Combined the 'train' and 'test' groups into one master table using rbind.
+- Combined the 'train' and 'test' groups into one master table using rbind.
--Master table structure resembled this diagram that Community T.A.
+- Master table structure resembled this diagram that Community T.A.
 David Hood provided here: https://class.coursera.org/getdata-007/forum/thread?thread_id=49#comment-570
--Used 'select' to reorder the variables in the master table -Grouped the master table data on activity and subject using dplyr group_by -Used summarise_each to create a summary table with means for the groups defined above -Used write.table to export the summary table to file.
+- Used 'select' to reorder the variables in the master table
+- Grouped the master table data on activity and subject using dplyr group_by
+- Used summarise_each to create a summary table with means for the groups defined above
+- Used write.table to export the summary table to file.

 ##Code book